LGBTQIA+ (Rainbow Community) Counselling

 Suzi and this community

 Counselling for this group of people is fast becoming a strong interest of mine.
-I am passionate about working with marginalised clients, and those who may face judgement from other counselling or therapeutic services.
-As I move forward with my therapeutic practice, and see more clients from the LGBTQIA community, I develop a stronger understanding and compassion for what clients experience.
+I am passionate about working with marginalised people, and those who may face judgement from other counselling or therapeutic services.
+As I move forward with my therapeutic practice, and see more clients from the LGBTQIA community, I develop a stronger understanding and compassion for what clients experience, and how to help.

 Hello from Suzi